-Distribution feeder ratings are determined by the standard conductor/cable used, and installation conditions/stringing temperature.
-Consideration is also given to Electro-Magnetic Fields (EMF) impacts, as well as to the reliability impacts of increasing load and customer counts on a distribution feeder.
+Distribution feeder ratings are determined by the standard conductor/cable utilised and installation conditions/stringing temperature.
+Consideration is also given to the impacts made by Electro-Magnetic Fields (EMF) as well as increasing load and customer counts on the reliability of distribution feeders.

-Target Maximum Utilisation (TMU) is used as a trigger for potential application of non-network solutions or capacity improvements for the 11kV network.
+Target Maximum Utilisation (TMU) is used as a trigger for potential application of non-network solutions or capacity improvements for the 11 kV network.